 The Continuing Education Division has a variety of scholarships made available by donors and various partners.
-Applications are available through the Office of Continuing Education located in Van Dusen Hall.
+Applications are available through the Office of Continuing Education located in Van Dusen Hall and on our website at www.sandhills.edu/available-funds-for-your-training/.